manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 **Editor hints.** Next we open our JSX files alphabetically in Atom editor to check eslint errors and warnings, while fixing these as per suggestions given by eslint or determing the right fix.

-**Hot testing.** We could keep the webpack-dev-server running on one terminal window, and eslint-ff running on another as we fix the problems and test the app in our browser.
+**Hot testing.** We could keep the webpack-dev-server running on one terminal window, and ```elintsummary``` running on another as we fix the problems and test the app in our browser.
 Thanks to Hot Reloading, we don't need to refresh our browser or restart development server manually after every fix.

 **Disable PreLoader.** During first run of eslint fixes when you have many problems, you may want to disable